Jut three hours north of Bangkok, try these incredible things to do in Khao Yai, Thailand’s whimsical city.

 Address: 553/1 Pichai Campaign Pak Pak Amphoe Mueang Saraburi Saraburi 18000

-Located just 5 minutes from The Chocolate Factory, this is a fun stop to make if you’re headed for the Khao Yai Bonanza Exotic Zoo.
-Spend some time finding your way out before settling at the cafe for a refreshment before hitting the roads again.
+Pete Maze is a fun stop if you’re headed for the Khao Yai Bonanza Exotic Zoo.
+After finding your way out, grab a dessert at The Chocolate Factory (just five minutes away!), before hitting the roads again.

 Address: Khanong Phra, Pak Chong District, Nakhon Ratchasima 30130, Thailand